-The OPA2690 provides good distortion performance into a 100Ω load on $\pm 5V$ supplies.
-Relative to alternative solutions, it provides exceptional performance into lighter loads and/or operating on a single +5V supply.
+The OPA690 provides good distortion performance into a 100 Ω load on ±5V supplies.
+Relative to provides alternative solutions, it exceptional performance into lighter loads and/or operating on a single +5V supply.
 Generally, until the fundamental signal reaches very high frequency or power levels, the 2nd-harmonic dominates the distortion with a negligible 3rd-harmonic component.
 Focusing then on the 2nd-harmonic, increasing the load impedance improves distortion directly.
-Remember that the total load includes the feedback network; in the noninverting configuration (see Figure 36), this is sum of R_F + R_G, while in the inverting configuration it is Also, providing an additional supply-decoupling capacitor $(0.1 \mu F)$ between the supply pins (for bipolar operation) improves the 2nd-order distortion slightly (3dB to 6dB).
-Operating differentially also lowers 2nd-harmonic distortion terms (see the plot on the front page).
+Remember that the total load includes the feedback network; in the noninverting configuration (see Figure 36), this is sum of $R_F + R_G$, while in the inverting configuration it is Also, providing an just R_F. additional supply-decoupling capacitor $(0.1\mu F)$ between the supply pins (for bipolar operation) improves the 2nd-order distortion slightly (3dB to 6dB).

 In most op amps, increasing the output voltage swing increases harmonic distortion directly.
-The new output stage used in the OPA2690 actually holds the difference between fundamental power and the 2ndand 3rd-harmonic powers relatively constant with increasing output power until very large output swings are required ($> 4V{PP}$).
+The new output stage used in the OPA690 actually holds the difference between fundamental power and the 2ndand 3rd-harmonic powers relatively constant with increasing output power until very large output swings are required ($> 4V{PP}$).
 This also shows up in the 2-tone, 3rd-order intermodulation spurious (IM3) response curves.
 The 3rd-order spurious levels are moderately low at low output power levels.
 The output stage continues to hold them low even as the fundamental power reaches very high levels.
 As the Typical Characteristics show, the spurious intermodulation powers do not increase as predicted by a traditional intercept model.
 As the fundamental power level increases, the dynamic range does not decrease significantly.
-For two tones centered at 20MHz, with 10dBm/tone into a matched 50Ω load (that is, 2V{PP} for each tone at the load, which requires 8V{PP} for the overall two-tone envelope at the output pin), the Typical Characteristics show 46dBc difference between the test tone powers and the 3rd-order intermodulation spurious powers.
-This exceptional performance improves further when operating at lower frequencies or powers.
+For two tones centered at 20MHz, with 10dBm/tone into a matched 50Ω load (that is, 2V{PP} for each tone at the load, which requires 8V{PP} for the overall two-tone envelope at the output pin), the Typical Characteristics show 47dBc difference between the test tone powers and the 3rd-order intermodulation spurious powers.
+This performance improves further when operating at lower frequencies.